PheFreire/DuckDI/README.md

 # 🦆 DuckDI

-**DuckDI** is a minimal and powerful dependency injection framework for Python, inspired by duck typing and explicit architecture.
+**DuckDI** is a minimal, type-safe and runtime-resolvable dependency injection framework for Python — inspired by duck typing and clean architecture principles.

-It allows you to declare your interfaces, register adapters, and resolve dependencies at runtime using a simple TOML file.
+It empowers you to declare interfaces, register adapters, and resolve dependencies via a simple TOML-based injection map.

 ---

 ## 🚀 Features

-- ✅ Clean and lightweight API
+- ✅ Clean, minimal, and explicit API
-- ✅ Zero dependencies
+- ✅ Zero runtime dependencies
-- ✅ Fully type-safe
+- ✅ Fully type-safe with `Protocol` support
+- ✅ Environment-based injection configuration (`INJECTIONS_PATH`)
+- ✅ Informative error handling
+- ✅ Singleton and transient adapter support
-- ✅ Uses TOML to map interfaces to adapters
+- ✅ Runtime-validated adapters with structural checks
-- ✅ Clear and informative error messages
+- ✅ TOML-based mapping for clarity and separation of concerns
-- ✅ Environment-based configuration (`INJECTIONS_PATH`)

 ---